Felipe-Aranda-INV/SxS-pdf-Generator/README.md

 # SxS-pdf-Generator

-Streamlit app for generating standardized PDF documents for side-by-side AI model comparisons with integrated Google Form submission.
+Streamlit app for generating standardized PDF documents for side-by-side AI model comparisons with integration to Google Sheets.

 ## 🚀 Features